-In December 2019, we entered into a Commercial Manufacturing Services Agreement (the "Cognate Manufacturing Agreement") with Cognate BioServices, Inc. ("Cognate").
-Pursuant to the Cognate Manufacturing Agreement, Cognate provides manufacturing services for certain of our product candidates.
-The initial term of the Cognate Manufacturing Agreement is from January 1, 2020 until December 31, 2021 and is renewable with Cognate's approval for an additional one-year period.
-We may terminate the Cognate Manufacturing Agreement for convenience on six months' written notice to Cognate, or immediately if Cognate is unable to perform the services under the Cognate Manufacturing Agreement or fails to obtain or maintain certain necessary approvals.
-In March 2021, Charles River Laboratories Inc. ("CRL") acquired Cognate.
+In December 2019, we entered into a Commercial Manufacturing Services Agreement (the "Manufacturing Agreement") with Cognate BioServices, Inc., which was acquired by Charles River Laboratories Inc. ("CRL") in March 2021.
+Pursuant to the Manufacturing Agreement, CRL provides manufacturing services for certain of our product candidates.
+On August 1, 2022, we entered into an amendment to the Manufacturing Agreement with CRL to extend the term of the Manufacturing Agreement until January 31, 2023.
+We may terminate the Manufacturing Agreement for convenience on six months' written notice to CRL, or immediately if CRL is unable to perform the services under the Manufacturing Agreement or fails to obtain or maintain certain necessary approvals.